 I want to cut the state education bureaucracy and move those dollars to the local school systems where they can make a real difference.
 I support smaller class sizes.
 I want teachers teaching, not doing paperwork or acting as security guards.
 I want violent students and gang members removed from the regular school system and placed in “second chance” reform schools.

-I strongly support the HOPE scholarship as a merit based program to help our brightest young minds attend State Universities.
+I strongly support the HOPE scholarship as a merit based program to help our brightest young minds attend state colleges and universities.

 In the Declaration of Independence, Thomas Jefferson wrote that governments were instituted to secure our God given rights to life, liberty and the pursuit of happiness.
 The framers of our State Constitution said it more succinctly when they declared that public safety is the paramount duty of state government.